rustgrad/rustgrad/README.md

 [![Rust](https://img.shields.io/badge/rust-1.70+-orange.svg)](https://www.rust-lang.org/)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+> **Note**: This is a learning project built to explore Rust and understand the fundamentals of deep learning frameworks like PyTorch.
+It's designed for educational purposes and experimentation rather than production use.

 ## Overview

 RustGrad is a from-scratch implementation of automatic differentiation and neural network training in Rust.
 It provides: